GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/managed-focus/index.md

 layout: post
 title: The user's focus is directed to new content added to the page
 description: |
-  Learn how to make changes in your web app's state understandable to screen reader users by moving focus to newly added content.
+  Learn how to make changes in your web app's state understandable to assistive technology users by moving focus to newly added content.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: